abikirkham/the-soul-train/README.md

 ## Existing Features

 ### Navigation Bar
 Consistent across all pages, ensuring smooth and intuitive navigation for a seamless user experience.
+Creating a smooth interaction which can be seen easy on the eyes ... *almost peaceful.*
 ![Nav Menu](docs/README-images/Nav-img.jpg)

 ### Landing Page
-A captivating point of entry with visually appealing content and animations, introducing the mission of *The Soul Lane*.
+A captivating point of entry with visually appealing, simplistic classe timetables, introducing the mission of *The Soul Lane*.
+Creating easy access for those who have accessed the page previosuly and wanted to jump straight to the classes.

 ### Club Ethos
-Outlining the benefits of joining Love Running meetups, encouraging running as a form of exercise.
+Outlining the benefits of joining youga, pilates and medication for beginners, encouraging peacefullness to the soul, joinginh the training journey.

 ### Meetup Times
-Crucial and real-time information about the schedules, locations, and distances of upcoming meetups.
+Crucial and real-time information about the schedules, introductions, and defintions for what each class means.
 ![Pilates](docs/README-images/pilates-classes.jpg)
 ![Yoga](docs/README-images/yoga-classes.jpg)
 ![Meditation](docs/README-images/meditation-classes.jpg)

 ### Footer
-Strategically positioned links to social media profiles, promoting social engagement.
+Strategically positioned footer, reminding this is for beginners.
 ![Footer](docs/README-images/Footer.jpg)

 ## Accessibility and Transparency